 6. Hit Big Island’s best beaches

 Big Island is an Island in Hawaii.
 So, guess what – there’s an entire coastline scattered with beaches.
 But not just any old beaches.
 Thanks to the highly active volcanoes, Big Island is home to some spectacular black sand beaches and an ultra-rare green sand beach.
 But more on those below.
 What if you’re just after a regular beach?
-Here are some of the best beaches on Big Island.
+Here are some of the best beaches on the island.
 Choose your closest or pack up the car and try and explore them all.

 - Hapuna Beach is regularly touted as the best beach on Big Island, this beach is part of the state park and is a long, wide stretch of golden sand with safe swimming.